 8. Literature and practical wisdom.
 An experience with The Catcher in the Rye

 9. Interiorizing ethics through science fiction.
 Brave New World as a paradigmatic case study

 Raquel Cascales and Luis E. Echarte

 10. Friendship, Self-Knowledge, and Core Texts.
 A Pathway for Character Education at University

 11. Teaching humility in Confucius’ Analects: questioning the value of deference

-Edward Brooks is the Executive Director of the Oxford Character Project, University of Oxford, UK.
+Edward Brooks is the Executive Director of the Oxford Character Project at the University of Oxford, UK.

-Emma Cohen de Lara is Senior Lecturer at Amsterdam University College and Research Fellow at the Amsterdam Institute for Social Science Research, Netherlands.
+Emma Cohen de Lara is a Senior Lecturer at Amsterdam University College and Research Fellow at the Amsterdam Institute for Social Science Research, the Netherlands.

-Álvaro Sanchez-Ostíz is Associate Professor of Latin Philology at the University of Navarra, Spain.
+Álvaro Sanchez-Ostíz is an Associate Professor of Latin Philology at the University of Navarra, Spain.